apocalyptech/abandon/README.md

 (less commonly) console emulators.
 I wanted to have them all via a nice easily-traversed TUI menu system, and hence this silly little app was born.

+This was developed on Linux.
+It could possibly be useful to someone on MacOS/OSX.
+It could maybe run in Cygwin on Windows, but good luck on that front.

 I'd be a bit surprised if anyone but me finds this useful, but figured I'd put it out there just in case.